 Virginia ABC accepting applications for Alcohol Education and Prevention Grants

-“Supporting and working collaboratively with those who share our mission to ensure public health and safety allows us to have a greater impact across Virginia,” ABC Education and Prevention Manager Katie Crumble said.
+“Supporting and working collaboratively with those who share our mission to ensure safety and promote responsibility allows us to have a greater impact across Virginia,” said ABC Education and Prevention Manager Katie Crumble.

 Applications are due by 5 p.m. on April 25.
 The first step in the application process is mandatory completion of the online application training.
 Online training instructions and the grant application are located on ABC’s website at www.abc.virginia.gov/education/grants.
 For more information, visit www.abc.virginia.gov or contact email@example.com.